bokkypoobah/TopSecrets/README.md

 ## Aims

 * Create a device that does not store any information in permanent storage
-  * This setup runs the Raspberry OS with the MicroSD storage device in read-only mode
+  * When completed, this setup allows the Raspberry OS to execute with the MicroSD storage device in read-only mode
 * Create a device cheap enough that it can be dedicated for a single use and kept permanently offline
 * Create a device out of easily obtainable hardware and software
 * Document this process, and make it easily reproducible